IanEdington/learn/operating-systems/courswork.md

 # Computer Science 314: Operating Systems (Revision 5)

-## Unit 0: Introduction

-### Course Overview

-*COMP 314: Operating Systems* introduces the fundamental concepts, principles, and structures of operating systems.
-On a computer, the operating system is the software that orchestrates the hardware components.
-Operating systems provide users and programmers with efficient and convenient service, as well as a high degree of machine independence in writing and executing programs, and in managing system resources.
-It is assumed that students taking this course are familiar with the basic structure and the main hardware components of a computer.

-*COMP 314* covers the following topics:
+## Course Learning Outcomes

--   computer-system structures and operating-system structures;
+- computer-system structures
+- operating-system structures
+- process management:
--   process management: defining a process, CPU scheduling, process synchronization, deadlocks, and interprocess communication;
+    - defining a process
+    - CPU scheduling
+    - process synchronization
+    - deadlocks
+    - interprocess communication
+- storage management:
+    - memory management
+    - virtual memory
+    - file-system management
+    - disk management
--   storage management: memory management, virtual memory, file-system management, disk management, and I/O (input/output) systems;
+    - I/O (input/output) systems;
--   protection and security issues: access matrix and its implementations, authentication, viruses and other intruders, encryption; and
+- protection and security issues:
+    - access matrix and its implementations
+    - authentication
+    - viruses and other intruders
+    - encryption
--   distributed and special-purpose operating systems: distributed operating systems, real-time systems, embedded systems, and multimedia systems.
+- distributed and special-purpose operating systems:

-### Course Learning Outcomes
+    - distributed operating systems
+    - real-time systems
+    - embedded systems
+    - multimedia systems

+- describe the overall structure and components of operating systems
+- explain the key concepts and mechanisms of:
+    - process management
+    - memory management
+    - storage management
-After completing *COMP 314*, the student should be able to describe the overall structure and components of operating systems, and explain the key concepts and mechanisms of process management, memory management, storage management, as well as security and protection of operating systems.
-The student should also be able to apply the appropriate principles and methods to practical tasks such as analysis, diagnosis, and development of functions and components that are associated with modern operating systems.
+    - security and protection
+- apply the appropriate principles and methods to practical tasks:
+    - analysis, diagnosis, and development of functions and components that are associated with modern operating systems.

-The following are some specific learning outcomes:

--   describe, in general terms, the goals and tasks of an operating system and the techniques used to handle these tasks.
+-   describe the goals and tasks of an operating system and the techniques used to handle these tasks.
--   explain key terms and principles of process management, such as *kernel*, *process*, *thread*, *scheduling*, *synchronization*, *deadlock handling*, and *recovery*.
+-   explain key terms and principles of process management
+    - kernel
+    - process
+    - thread
+    - scheduling
+    - synchronization
+    - deadlock handling
+    - recovery
 -   explain how an operating system manages processes and threads (system queues, scheduling algorithms).
 -   outline the different strategies (such as virtual memory) used by operating systems to manage memory.
 -   explain the benefits, limitations, resource overhead (such as fragmentation and data structures), and hardware requirements of each memory-management technique.
 -   list and describe several strategies used by systems software to manage disks and other devices.
 -   explain the nature of protection for and security problems of operating systems.
 -   identify and explain the protection features built into operating systems and their supporting hardware to enhance security.
 -   describe the concepts, structures, and functions of real-time, embedded, mobile, multimedia, or distributed operating systems.
 -   discuss, briefly, how various aspects of the theory of operating systems are implemented in practice in systems such as DOS, Windows, UNIX, Solaris 2, and Mach.
 -   apply the concepts and principles of operating systems in investigating, exploring, and implementing system components or the interfaces of modern operating systems such as Linux, Windows, and Solaris.

-### Goals of Operating Systems
+## Goals of Operating Systems

 As you work through this course it is important to keep in mind the following goals of operating systems: